 SCOR engages in business on its own behalf and through a variety of subsidiaries (collectively referred to as “SCOR” or “We” in this Notice unless specifically stated otherwise).
 Information about the SCOR can be found on SCOR’s website, www.scor.com and SCOR’s subsidiaries that process Personal Data are listed by country in Appendix 1 to this Notice.

 What We Do

 SCOR is primarily a “Reinsurer”.
 In most cases, our clients are insurance companies, which are also known as “Insurers”.
 Insurers provide insurance coverage to individuals, firms and companies, who are often called “Insureds”.
-SCOR also acts as an Insurer in certain limited circumstances.
+SCOR also acts in certain circumstances as an Insurer.

-Typically, Insurers and Insureds enter into contracts called “Policies”.
-Insurance Policies can protect the Insured against a wide variety of losses, including loss of life, loss or damage to property, loss associated with health issues or problems and loss due to negligence or other action by the Insured.
+Typically, Insurers and Insureds enter contracts called “Policies”.
+Insurance Policies can protect the Insured against a wide variety of losses, including loss of life, loss or damage to property, loss associated with health issues or problems and loss arising from third-party liabilities of the Insured.

 Reinsurers such as SCOR may also have their own Reinsurers (usually called Retrocessionaires) who provide insurance coverage to the Reinsurer.
 In this manner, reinsurance serves to spread the risk of loss across two or more companies, which helps to ensure that funds will be available to pay claims, particularly when a significant loss-making event occurs.